Astengo-Gustavo/curso-em-video/README.md

-# exercicios do curo de python do curso-em-video
+# exercicios do curso de python do curso-em-video